pebakery/pebakery-docs/Commands/Text/TXTDelLine.md

 If `FileName` does not exist the operation will fail.

-PEBakery will optimize multiple `TXTDelLine` in a row to single command.
+PEBakery will optimize multiple `TXTDelLine` commands in a row into a single delete command.

 ## Related